Mahsesol/maze/README.md

 ```cpp
 vector<vector<int>> easymazemaker();
 ```
- we will create a maze with random paths using C++.
+ We will create a maze with random paths.
 The maze will be represented as a 2D vector, where each element represents a cell in the maze.
 The goal is to navigate from the top-left cell to the bottom-right cell, accumulating the values of the cells along the path.

 ```cpp